Speech Type: Maid of Honour

 Our Favourite Line: “They have made it.
 A DOZEN years together and stronger every day.
 High school sweethearts who have defied the odds.
 Leave it to them to be defiant in the face of anything!”

-When Sharon first told me – note that I was told, not asked! – that I was making a speech, I thought it was her way of getting back at me for anything I had ever done to her while growing up.
+When Sharon first told me – note that I was told, not asked – that I was making a speech, I thought it was her way of getting back at me for everything I ever did to her while we were growing up.

 When Sharon started dating, my parents aged about 10 years.
-She was young, fun, pretty and headstrong… a deadly combination.
-Every guy wanted to date her…and were willing to pull crazy tricks to spend time with her.
-There was one guy who climbed up my parents garage to the roof to get to her window… oh wait – that was Darren.
-There was also a boyfriend my father chased down the street barefoot…wait – that was Darren too.
+She was young, fun, pretty and headstrong.
+A deadly combination.
+Every guy wanted to date her and they were willing to pull crazy tricks to spend time with her.
+There was one guy who climbed up my parents’ garage to the roof to get to her window… Oh wait, that was Darren.
+There was also a boyfriend my father chased down the street barefoot… Wait, that was Darren too.
 To say that trouble began when Sharon started dating Darren is an understatement… but it will make great stories for them to tell their grandkids!

 Sharon has grown into a beautiful woman.
 She is no longer my little sister, but a graceful, smart, generous, caring equal.
 It is an honour to know the person she has become.
 She has a heart the size of Toronto and an innate sense of good that she is willing to stand behind.
-She is a great friend as you know – loyal, patient and generous.
-And she loves a challenge… and this is where Darren comes in.
+She is a great friend, as you know, loyal, patient and generous.
+She loves a challenge and this is where Darren comes in.
 Darren, you are one lucky guy!
-Sharon you look stunning……and Darren….Well you look stunned!
+Sharon, you look stunning and Darren, well you look stunned!

 Today is a celebration of not only where they are now, but the road that has brought them here.
 They have built a beautiful life together.

-I think you all will join me in this wish: Sharon.
-Darren.
-May you live forever in love, and may love live forever in you.
+I think you all will join me in this wish.
+Sharon and Darren, may you live forever in love and may love live forever in you.